Sweet Potato Chickpea Soup from Moosewood Restaurant

 This is the third soup recipe that I have shared from the always-dependable Moosewood Cookbook and it likely won’t be the last.
 The cookbook has been the source of my family’s best soup recipes since my mom first discovered it decades ago.

-The recipe makes me think of a song off the radio that we used to sing when I was very little.
-We’d sing it to my sister Mary Jo, amazed that her name was in the lyrics.
+In the Moosewood Cookbook the recipe is called Gypsy Soup.
+It's a recipe that makes me think of a song off the radio we used to sing when I was very little.
+(We’d sing it to my sister Mary Jo, amazed that her name was in the lyrics.)
 I can still remember how it goes which is a mixed blessing since a little Tony Orlando and Dawn goes a long way… “Say, has anybody seen my Sweet Gypsy Rose.
 Here’s a picture when she was my Sweet Mary Jo.
 Now she’s got rings on her fingers and bells on her toes.
 Say, has anybody seen my Sweet Gypsy Rose.”

 - 2 Tbsp olive oil